frantisekstanko/dotfiles/README.md

 | grn | Increment selection by node | treesitter |
 | grc | Increment selection by scope | treesitter |
 | grm | Decrement selection by node | treesitter |

+#### Giving credits

+If anything in my configuration was taken from another repository, I will credit the original author in my own commit message for that chunk of code.

+My commit messages generally serve as comments for files, since comments inside files should be avoided.<sup>[1][2]</sup>

+###### Footnotes
+*[1]: Robert C. Martin - Clean Code: A Handbook of Agile Software Craftsmanship.
+     Prentice Hall.
+ISBN 978-0132350884.*
+*[2]: Robert C. Martin - Clean Architecture: A Craftsman's Guide to Software Structure and Design.
+     Prentice Hall.
+ISBN 978-0134494166.*